ahn6/CMPT361/README.md

    d) Calculate the x right value using x = (y - b) / m (RIGHT SIDE)
    e) Draw a horizontal line from x left to x right using the same Y value

 Consider some corner cases.
+Vertical lines give an undefined slope.
+We do not need to figure out x left or x right.
+One of the cases considered:
-Vertical lines gives an undefined slope.
-So we don't need to figure out the x left/x right, the following list is the cases I considered - Is there a left or right verical line?
-If there is, we can determine which side to stay constant in terms of x.
+- Is there a left or right vertical line?
+If there is, we can determine which side stays constant in terms of x.
-Some more information are commented inside the polygonRenderer(..) function in terms of corner cases.
+More information on the corner cases is documented inside the polygonRenderer(...) function.

 ### Page 5: alteredFilledPolygonTest(..)
 Same as Page 4, but change in opacity.